mohamedebrahem13/JerryStore/README.md

 - Clean and responsive XML-based UI
 - Displays products/items in a structured layout
-- Handles user interactions like clicks, navigation, and data display
 - Supports edge-to-edge design with proper padding for system bars

 ---